DmmDGM/clock/README.md

 Press `ctrl + c` to exit the program at any time.
 I hope you enjoy it!

-If you are using Windows, you can also press `M` to turn on the audio.
+If you are using Windows or Linux, you can also press `m` to turn on the audio.

 ## Credits